Product Name: Paid Social Media Jobs

-However due to the difficulty in finding a job, due the unnecessary high cost to become a member, and also the fact that it’s EXACTLY the same as Fiverr or eLance which you could otherwise join for free, Paid Social Media Jobs is considered a SCAM and receives a 65 out of 100 rating.
+However due to the difficulty in finding a job, due to the unnecessarily high cost to become a member, and also the fact that it’s exactly the same as Fiverr or eLance which you could otherwise join for free, Paid Social Media Jobs is definitely a scam which I do not recommend you investing your time in.

 Do feel free to share your experiences as I would more than happy to hear them out!